ymartin59/java-kerberos-sfudemo/README.md

 ## Background

-Microsoft has implemented Kerberos extension known as MS-SFU in its ActiveDirectory product to allow impersonation and propose a more secure alternative to Kerberos V5 delegation, often known as _Kerberos constrained delegation_.
+Microsoft has implemented Kerberos extension known as _Kerberos constrained delegation_ (MS-SFU) in its ActiveDirectory product to allow impersonation and propose a more secure alternative to Kerberos V5 delegation.

 Reference: https://msdn.microsoft.com/en-us/library/cc246071.aspx